PHIL 101 T -

 PHIL 400 -

 Consideration of questions concerning ultimate reality and the purpose of existence.
 Perspectives from various eras, cultures and philosophical traditions will be examined.
-Prerequisites: PHIL 101 and one foundation course.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: PHIL 101 and one foundation course.

 PHIL 401 -